Laxer3a/CRound/README.md

 - No idea yet.

 ## Difference between pointer and array.
-- Use generics and span.
+- Use generic array class and span.
 - Pointer should only point to a single thing.
 - Pointer arithmetic still authorized.